How to Handle Multiple Calls at Once on an Android Phone

 If the person on hold hangs up, you may hear a sound or feel the phone vibrate when the call is dropped.

-When you touch the End button using an Android phone on the Verizon network, both calls may appear to have been disconnected.
+When you touch the End Call icon using an Android phone on the Verizon network, both calls may appear to have been disconnected.
 That’s not the case: In a few moments, the call you didn’t disconnect rings as though the person is calling you back.
 No one is calling you back, though: The phone is simply returning you to that ongoing conversation.